YoungjaeKimDeveloper/codingChallenge/README.md

 # RewardPay Coding Challenge

+# Personal Info

+Name: Youngjae Kim
+Email: 2015fromjeki@gmail.com
+Date: 06/12/2024

+## Overview

+This project calculates five common accounting metrics (Revenue, Expenses, Gross Profit Margin, Net Profit Margin, and Working Capital Ratio) based on a provided dataset in `data.json`.
+The program performs parsing of the data, calculates the metrics, and prints the results.

+## Technologies Used

+- JavaScript (Node.js)

+## Usage

+The program reads the data from `data.json` and calculates the following metrics:

+1. **Revenue**: The sum of all values where `account_category` is `revenue`.
+2. **Expenses**: The sum of all values where `account_category` is `expense`.
+3. **Gross Profit Margin**: Calculated by summing sales `debit` values and dividing by revenue.
+4. **Net Profit Margin**: Calculated by subtracting expenses from revenue and dividing by revenue.
+5. **Working Capital Ratio**: Calculated by dividing assets by liabilities.

+# RewardPay Coding Challenge

 ## Overview

 This repo contains the instructions and the data you need to complete the _RewardPay coding challenge_.
 This challenge is not intended to be complex, but it is an opportunity for you to showcase your understanding and applying of good development practices.